-Principle 3: Business should promote the well-being of all employees
+Business should promote the well-being of all employees

 The Company focuses on creating a work environment that provides new learning and growth opportunities to the Company's talent along with ensuring their health and safety at workplace.
 The Company promotes diversity and inclusion within the organization by building awareness among employees.
-The Company provides its associates with clean and hygienic workspaces with a well - defined access control system.
+The Company provides its associates with clean and hygienic workspaces with a well-defined access control system.

 Sr. No. Particulars Number of Employees 1.
-Total Number of Employees 983 2.
-Total Number of Permanent Employees 436 3.
+Total Number of Employees 1184 2.
+Total Number of Permanent Employees 383 3.
 Total number of employees hired on temporary/ Contractual/ Casual basis.
-547 4.
-Number of permanent women employees 1 5.
+801 4.
+Number of permanent women employees 4 5.
 Number of permanent employees with disabilities Nil 6.
-Employee association that is recognized by management There is an internal union of workers at Vadu - Budruk plant called 'ZF Steering Gear Kamgar Sanghatana'.
-7. Percentage of permanent employees that are members of this recognized employee association.
-17%

-8. Please indicate the Number of complaints relating to child labour, forced labour, involuntary labour, sexual harassment in the last financial year and pending, as on the end of the financial year.
+Employee association that is recognized by management No 7.
+Percentage of permanent employees that are members of this recognized employee association.
+Not Applicable a.
+Please indicate the Number of complaints relating to child labour, forced labour, involuntary labour, sexual harassment in the last financial year and pending, as on the end of the financial year.